-We have Dr Catherine Parker Heath of Enrichment Through Archaeology, an archaeologist and educator, who is our project manager overseeing the whole thing.
+Dr Catherine Parker Heath of Enrichment Through Archaeology, an archaeologist and educator, was our project manager overseeing the whole thing.

-We have Dr Simon Harris, who is our historian, an expert in the Medieval period.
-He is has been making sense of the myriad of documents that mention Whitle in some way, with the help of a number of enthusiastic volunteers.
+Dr Simon Harris, a historian – an expert in the Medieval period.
+He made sense of the myriad of documents that mention Whitle in some way, with the help of a number of enthusiastic volunteers.

-We have Dave and Doreen Graham, who are our photographers.
-They have been documenting many aspects of the project.
+Dave and Doreen Graham, are photographers.
+They have documented many aspects of the project.
 Not just the archaeology but the people, the drama, and the excitement!

-We have Dr Steve Malone, of Trent and Peak Archaeology (TPA), who has been in charge of undertaking our geophysics and directing the excavation of and around the cellar with the help of other staff at TPA.
+Dr Steve Malone, of Trent and Peak Archaeology (TPA), was in charge of undertaking our geophysics and directing the excavation around the cellar with the help of other staff at TPA.

-We have Dr Ian Parker Heath of Enrichment Through Archaeology, who undertook the tape and offset survey and directed the excavation of other trenches.
+Dr Ian Parker Heath of Enrichment Through Archaeology, undertook the tape and offset survey and directed the excavation of other trenches.